carpentries/glosario/README.md

 1. The master copy of the glossary lives in `glossary.yml`.
     Its format is described below.
 1. This file is turned into a single-page GitHub Pages site using Jekyll.
-1. It is also turned into a Python package called `glossary` and an R package with the same name.
+1. It is also turned into a [Python package](https://github.com/carpentries/glosario-py) called `glosario` and an [R package](https://github.com/carpentries/glosario-r) with the same name.
-    -   After installing it,
-        a Python user can `import glossary`.
-        Calling `glossary.define('something')` will then look up the definition of a term.
-    -   Similarly,
-        after `library(glossary)`,
-        an R user can call `define('something')` to display a term's definition.

 A glossary entry is structured like this: